isc-projects/bind9/doc/arm/reference.rst

    cases, :any:`update-policy` rules only apply to key-based identities.
 There is no way to specify update permissions based on the client source address.

-   :any:`update-policy` rules are only meaningful for zones of type :any:`primary`, and are not allowed in any other zone type.
+   :any:`update-policy` rules are only meaningful for zones of :any:`type primary`, and are not allowed in any other zone type.
 It is a configuration error to specify both :any:`allow-update` and :any:`update-policy` at the same time.